 Strike King’s are the softest and the saltiest plastic ever produced.
 It has the special Strike King functions.
 It contains the world’s best mixture of soft plastic ingredients.
 This allows the use of large amounts of salt and at the same time maintaining a soft, supple and friable taste.
 Coffee is included as it covers the human odor and causes bites and longer hold times, which increase it fish catching opportunity.

-The following are what make Strike King KVD Finesse Worm Bait the Best Lure for Bass
+The following are what make Strike King KVD Finesse Worm Bait the Best Bass Lures

 Terminator Walking Frog Bait